ahkatlio/QHSO_Basics_of_Qiskit/README.md

 3. Extract the downloaded ZIP file to a directory of your choice.
 4. Open Visual Studio Code and navigate to the extracted directory.
 5. Open the file ["intro.ipynb"](https://github.com/ahkatlio/QHSO_Basics_of_Qiskit/blob/main/Intro.ipynb) to start the notebook.

-## What is Quantum Computing?

-Quantum computing stands as the superhero of the computational universe.
-It harnesses the enigmatic principles of quantum mechanics to tackle problems that would leave classical computers floundering for centuries.
-Imagine unlocking the ability to unravel intricate enigmas in mere seconds, challenges that once seemed insurmountable!

 ## Introducing Qiskit